NASA-AMMOS/VICAR/README.md

 # VICAR
-VICAR, which stands for Video Image Communication And Retrieval, is a general purpose image processing software system that has been developed since 1966 to digitally process multi-dimensional imaging data.
+[VICAR, which stands for Video Image Communication And Retrieval,](https://www.hou.usra.edu/meetings/planetdata2015/pdf/7059.pdf) is a general purpose image processing software system that has been developed since 1966 to digitally process multi-dimensional imaging data.

+# VISOR
+VISOR, VICAR In-Situ Operations for Robotics, formerly known as the “Mars Suite”, is the software used for operational and PDS archive image processing for all recent Mars surface missions at NASA Jet Propulsion Laboratory (JPL).
+VISOR is included as part of VICAR starting with Release 5.

+[VISOR will be presented at the Universities Space Research Association (USRA) 6th Planetary Data Workshop in Flagstaff, AZ on Wednesday, June 28, 2023.](https://www.hou.usra.edu/meetings/planetdata2023/technical_program/?session_no=303) Publication of the software is in process and will be available at the presentation.

+## AFIDS-POMM
+[AFIDS-POMM, or Automatic Fusion of Image Data System - Planetary Orbital Mosaicking and Mapping,](https://www.hou.usra.edu/meetings/lpsc2023/pdf/1261.pdf) is a set of workstation tools supporting the automation of planetary orbital mosaicking and mapping requirements.
+In a future VICAR open source release, the AFIDS-POMM source code is intended to be merged and maintained as part of the VICAR open source repo.

+In the meantime, you can download the AFIDS-POMM docker releases from: https://github.com/NASA-AMMOS/AFIDS-POMM

+# Current Release
 We are pleased to announce that the VICAR Open Source Core version 4.0 is now available.
 Please visit the VICAR Open Source release homepage: